Morning Routines of Successful Entrepreneurs

 Focus on the mission for your business and your life.
 What kinds of progress have you made, and what challenges remain?
 What are you grateful for, and why does your mission still matter to you?

-Once you have re-centered yourself this way, identify and focus on the top three things I want to achieve that day.
+Once you have re-centered yourself this way, identify and focus on the top three things you want to achieve that day.

 Credo or Morning Confession